nick-allen/python-roundhouse/README.rst

 Python
 ^^^^^^

-Data is serialized/deserialized to and from :class:`dict` instances
+Data is serialized/deserialized to and from `dict` instances

 Other data types may be supported depending on the serializer

-Use the :meth:`roundhouse.serialize` and :meth:`roundhouse.deserialize` functions with target format
+Use the `roundhouse.serialize` and `roundhouse.deserialize` functions with target format

 .. code-block:: python